 Y’all who have been following me for awhile would know how much I love tahini.
 As in literally tahini on anything and everything…okay, okay, maybe not everything but you know what I mean.
-There are two weeks of my month where I cannot consume tahini or there sesame products and that makes me relatively sad.
+There are two weeks of each month where I do not consume tahini or there sesame products and that makes me relatively sad.
 Those who have also been following me for awhile would know that I follow seed-cycling principles.
 What is that?
 I hear many of you ask.
-Let me explain!
+Let me briefly explain!

 In the perfect world, a “normal” menstrual cycle goes for 28 days and should not involve any negative symptoms such as those associated with premenstrual syndrome (PMS).
 Think: mood swings, depression, anxiety, poor digestion, headaches, bloating, breast tenderness etc.